Moddable-OpenSource/moddable/documentation/piu/die-cut.md

 ## Introduction

-To get animations on a screen seriallly connected to a micro-controller, the game is to minimize the number of pixels that change from frame to frame.
+To get animations on a screen connected to a micro-controller by a serial interface (SPI), the game is to minimize the number of pixels that change from frame to frame.

 > FYI, here is what is happening at every frame when changes in the appearance or the layout invalidate and update the screen:
 >